JorgeDFR/iilabs3d-toolkit/README.md

 ### Bag File Conversion

-The dataset sequences are provided in ROS1 bag format.
-We offer a convenient tool to convert them to ROS2 format, making use of the [rosbags](https://gitlab.com/ternaris/rosbags) open-source Python library to perform the conversion.
+The dataset sequences are provided in ROS 1 bag format.
+We offer a convenient tool to convert them to ROS 2 format, making use of the [rosbags](https://gitlab.com/ternaris/rosbags) open-source Python library to perform the conversion.
 To convert a bag or a sequence of bags, type:

 ```shell
 iilabs3d convert <input_bag_or_directory> [--threads]